-In addition, increasing browser heterogeneity makes it hard to program to all platforms, defeating the original idea of Java's platform independence.
+- No native code interface applets are not allowed to interface with native code on the host machine, and uploading native libraries through the browser is not possible.
+That means that any kind of commercial offthe-shelf (COTS) application cannot be made to run on the infrastructure, although there are such applications that would benefit greatly from global computing (e.g., the Bryce image rendering software was recently implemented as a standalone global computing application including a simple trading space [8]).
+There is also an immense body of legacy code in scientific applications written in Fortran or C4 which could benefit from our infrastructure. - No standard platform increasing browser heterogeneity makes it hard to program to all platforms, defeating the original idea of Java's platform independence.
 Since the arrival of JDK 1.1, browser developers have been sluggish in implementing the complete API, leading to various subsets of the JDK being supported by different platforms.
 A prominent example is Microsoft's outright denial of support for Java RMI in Internet Explorer, making it impossible to use the most convenient and natural object technology for Java in conjunction with their browser.
-Sadly, in the browser world JDK 1.0.2 remains the only agreed upon standard as of today.
+As of today, JDK 1.0.2 remains the only agreed upon standard.